Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDa. HTML.md

 ### What is the most important thing on this page?

-We use headers to show what's important and to break up a long page of text (just as we do on this page, look at the size of HTML vs the header above).
+We use headers to show what's important and to break up a long page of text (just as we do on this page, look at the size of HTML vs. the header above).
 HTML supports this out of the book with the header tags.

 ```html
 <h1>This is the most important</h1>